heapwolf/Porter/README.md

 ![Alt text](https://github.com/hij1nx/Porter/raw/master/doc/logo.png)<br/>

 ### porter is a lightweight, resourced oriented, abstraction layer for JSON-REST and RPC calls.
 It will generate methods needed to access resources based on a JSON configuration.
-It will balance your code's signal to noise ratio by simplifying the communication interface.
+It will balance your code's signal to noise ratio by simplifying the communication interfaces.

 ```javascript
 var porter = Porter({